Deploy Guide

 - Build command:

-The Authoring Workflow
+Step 6: The Daily Workflow

-Once deployed, your day-to-day workflow is:
+From now on, your workflow is:

 git add . && git commit -m "new post" && git push